AleksandrHovhannisyan/text-range-utils/README.md

 type WrapTextNodeOptions = {
   /** The character offset to start from (inclusive).
 If not specified, wraps from beginning of node. */ startOffset?: number;
   /** The character to end at (exclusive).
-If not specifies, wraps until end of node. */ endOffset?: number;
+If not specified, wraps until end of node. */ endOffset?: number;
 };
 ```